 The School of Management also offers Executive Education degree programs.
 Executive Education MBA programs are offered for students with several years of experience.
 These include (1) the Executive MBA Program with classes meeting for two days (Friday and Saturday) every other week, (2) the Executive MBA with emphasis in Project Management that highlights managing complex projects, (3) the Healthcare Management Executive MBA for physicians and senior level healthcare executives interested in learning how to improve the leadership and management of their organizations, and (4) Global Leadership Executive MBA primarily delivered by distance learning with a focus on international management.
 Students in Executive Education programs are assessed program related fees beyond those charged to other graduate students to cover the additional costs of unique scheduling, events, and services associated with these programs.
 Each of these programs requires 53 credit hours to graduate.

 Leaders in high tech firms often need expertise in both engineering and management.
-Through a unique combined master’s level degree program, graduate students may earn an M.S.E.E. degree from the Jonsson School of Engineering and Computer Science in combination with an MBA, an M.S. or an M.A. degree from the School of Management.
+Through a unique combined master’s level degree program, graduate students may earn an M.S.E.E. degree from the Jonsson School of Engineering and Computer Science in combination with an MBA, or an M.S. degree from the School of Management.
 This combined degree program is ideal for students interested in managing new technologies, from conceptualization and development to introduction and production.
 Students must meet the admission requirements in both schools and have an advisor in both schools.
 The combination of M.S.E.E. and MBA degrees can be earned by completing a minimum of 68 graduate hours, compared to 86 hours if completing the two degrees separately.
-The combination of M.S.E.E. and M.S. or M.A. degrees can be earned by completing a minimum of 51 credit hours beyond prerequisites, compared to 69 hours if completing the two degrees separately.
+The combination of M.S.E.E. and M.S. degrees can be earned by completing a minimum of 51 credit hours beyond prerequisites, compared to 69 hours if completing the two degrees separately.
 See page XX in the Electrical Engineering section for details.

+Another program recently initiated, the Master’s in Systems Engineering and Management (MS-SEM), will focus on educating industry-sponsored corporate employees in the disciplines of Systems Engineering, Systems Management, Entrepreneurship & Intrapreneurship, Product Line Development and Management, and Strategic Business Management.
+Target industries for the program include: aerospace, defense and space systems; transportation systems; information and communications technology (ICT) systems; information assurance and cyber-security systems; healthcare systems; energy, environment and infrastructure systems; complex biological systems; and macro-economic and financial systems.

 The Ph.D. in International Management Studies provides the opportunity to conduct research in the analysis of international business, emphasizing a strong foundation in theory and research in organizations and strategy.
 International Management Studies focuses on the analysis of organizations, industries, and markets as interdependent systems, stressing structural, strategic, environmental, and international considerations and their implications for management.
 Topics such as corporate strategy, international business, multinational management, organization design and change, technological and industrial development, and managerial decision making are examined using management theories and empirical methods.